History of Philippine Airlines: Post-pandemic recovery (2022–present)

 Two Boeing 777-300ERs of Philippine Airlines at Ninoy Aquino International Airport Terminal 1 in 2024.

 On January 31, 2022, Philippine Airlines appointed Captain Stanley K. Ng as the new president and COO, replacing Gilbert Santa Maria.
 Ng, who is Lucio Tan's son-in-law, is the first pilot to assume the presidency of the airline since the 1960s.
 That same year, the airline reported a (US$2.57 billion) profit for 2022 as travel restrictions ease.

 On December 16, 2022, PAL returned to Baguio, the airline's very first destination, by launching flights from Cebu.
 From 2023 to 2024, PAL resumed flights to China, Perth, Tuguegarao, and started flying to Seattle.
 However, Cebu–Baguio flights ended in June 2024, and likewise shelved Sapporo from its network until 2025.
 In October, PAL suspended flights to Macau, Beijing, and Guangzhou amid weak demand to Chinese destinations; it later resumed flights to Beijing in March 2025.

 PAL signed an agreement with aviation software provider Ramco Systems to automate and digitize the airline's business operations.
 It then continued with its fleet expansion, ordering nine A350-1000s with options for three more in June.
 However, although deliveries for its A350s were slightly delayed, PAL further delayed deliveries of its remaining thirteen A321neos beyond 2026.
 It opted to instead retrofit its existing A321-200s with on-demand in-flight entertainment similar to its A321neos.
 It then partnered with Airways Aviation of Australia and reopened its aviation school after a five-year closure.

 In October 2024, PAL was ranked 62nd out of ninety of the world's best airlines by The Daily Telegraph.
 PAL outperformed some of the world's leading low-cost carriers like AirAsia and IndiGo, as well as fellow flag carriers Egyptair and SriLankan Airlines.

 With the removal of foreign equity restrictions on Philippine companies in 2022, PAL appointed its first foreign president, British businessman Richard Nuttall, on April 23, 2025.
 Nuttall, who has held top positions at SriLankan Airlines, Bahrain Air, Royal Jordanian Airlines, and Cathay Pacific, replaced Captain Ng.
 He assume his new role on May 29.
 This follows a similar management change in rival Cebu Pacific, who appointed a foreigner in 2022 to lead the low-cost carrier.

 In a disclosure to the Philippine Stock Exchange on May 19, 2025, Oasis Management, through Oasis Investments II Master Fund Ltd., acquired a 5.76-percent stake on PAL Holdings, becoming the airline's second-largest shareholder, ahead of All Nippon Airways (4.11 percent).

+On June 6, 2026, PAL announced during the 82nd IATA Annual General Meeting in Rio de Janeiro, Brazil that it will join the Oneworld alliance, making it the 16th member of the alliance.